Thomas Newman, Chairman

 Kathryn Cooper, Trustee

-Her career has incorporated roles in marketing and communications across the technology and education sectors and more recently the finance sector.
-She now works as a Governance and Communications Manager for a pensions provider.
+Her career has incorporated roles in marketing and communications across the technology, education sectors and finance services sector.

 Julian Granville, Trustee